laatabix/MarraSIM/README.md

 Each 10 minutes, a percentage (depending on the current affluence) of new passengers is distributed over bus stops to wait for a bus.
 Each passenger waits at the bus stop and takes the first bus that can transport him to his destination.
 If the transfer is off, passengers prioritize busses that can do a 1-line trip to the destination, and wait at least 1 hour before taking a 2-lines bus.
 If transfer is on, all passengers take the first relevant bus.

-Each hour, the state of roads is updated to consider the current traffic level.
+Each hour, the state of roads is updated to consider the current traffic level that impact the circulation speed of busses.
 Affluence of passengers is also updated.

 ## Design concepts
   1- *Individual decision-making* :